theiconnect/theiconnect/JS/Variables and Scoping.md

-# JavaScript Data Types and Variable Scoping Explained
+# JavaScript Data Types and Variable Scoping

-This video provides a comprehensive overview of JavaScript data types, variable scoping, and related concepts like hoisting, the distinction between `undefined` and `null`, and the use of the `let` keyword.
+This section provides a comprehensive overview of JavaScript data types, variable scoping, and related concepts like hoisting, the distinction between `undefined` and `null`, and the use of the `let` keyword.
 It aims to clarify how JavaScript handles variables and data, especially for developers familiar with languages like C# or Java.

 ## Data Types in JavaScript